tomjoht/learnapidoc/_includes/content/activities/create_redoc_display.md

 2. Change the value for `redoc spec-url` to a valid OpenAPI spec that is available at an online URL.

-    If you were following the previous tutorial on creating an OpenAPI spec through Stoplight Studio ([Fastest Way to Create an OpenAPI Specification Document](pubapis_openapis_quickstart_stoplight.html)), you can use the OpenAPI URL that Stoplight provides.
+    If you were following the previous tutorial on creating an OpenAPI spec through Stoplight Studio ([Create an OpenAPI Specification through Stoplight Studio](pubapis_openapis_quickstart_stoplight.html)), you can use the OpenAPI URL that Stoplight provides.
 From your Stoplight Studio display, go to the Overview topic and click **Export OpenAPI**.
 Choose either original or dereferenced.
 Copy the URL.
 Here's an [example URL](https://stoplight.io/p/docs/gh/tomjoht/stoplight_studio_weathermap/reference/openweathermap.v1.yaml?group=master).

     {% include course_image.html size="medium" filename="export_openapi_stoplight" ext_print="png" ext_web="png" alt="Exporting an OpenAPI URL" caption="Exporting an OpenAPI URL" %}